-The Expanded Professional Associates Program (EPAP) provides appointment eligible spouses with employment opportunities in key positions at missions abroad.
-EPAP offers responsibilities similar to Foreign Service entry-level positions (see EPAP entry-level Position Descriptions).
+The Expanded Professional Associates Program (EPAP) provides appointment eligible spouses with employment opportunities in key positions at missions abroad (see EPAP Position Descriptions).
 As a part of overseas family member employment, EPAP is available exclusively to U.S. citizen spouses (see Eligibility), and represents a limited number of positions inside missions worldwide.
 It is important to note that a current EPAP position at post is not a guarantee of that position continuing in the future.
 The Family Member Employment Statistics webpage shows the number of adult family members employed inside a U.S. embassy or consulate overseas, including EPAP.

 Most EPAP positions are funded by the Department of State’s Bureau of Global Talent Management (GTM).
 Others are funded by the Bureau of Information Resource Management (IRM) and the Bureau of Overseas Buildings Operations (OBO), and some positions are funded by specific posts overseas.
 While funding sources may vary, the application process remains the same.
 EPAP positions are assigned and administered by the appropriate regional or functional bureaus.
 EPAP position recruitment is based upon Qualification Standards as well as specific hiring and training requirements.

 Other distinctive components of EPAP are:

 - Consistent with the federal application process, EPAP applicants must clearly demonstrate during the application process that they meet or exceed the EPAP requirements (“Qualification Standards”) of the position(s) for which they are applying.
 See section “How to Apply.”

 - Certain EPAP positions may be eligible for administrative promotions.
 See section “Administrative Promotion.”